Your doctor will take a detailed medical history and perform a physical exam.

 Bone marrow aspiration or biopsy

-If you have polycythemia vera, analysis of your bone marrow or blood also might show the JAK2 mutation in the cells that's associated with the disease.
+If you have polycythemia vera, analysis of your bone marrow or blood might show the gene mutation that's associated with the disease.

 - Low-dose aspirin.
 Your doctor may recommend that you take a low dose of aspirin to reduce your risk of blood clots.
 Low-dose aspirin may also help reduce burning pain in your feet or hands.